Devin Nunes: Elections

 In 1998, Nunes entered the "top two" primary race for California's 20th congressional district seat held by Democrat Cal Dooley.
 He finished in third place.

 In 2002, Nunes ran for the Republican nomination in the 21st congressional district, a new district created by reapportionment after the 2000 United States census.
 His principal opponents in the crowded seven-way primary were former Fresno mayor Jim Patterson and state Assemblyman Mike Briggs.
 Nunes was the only major candidate from Tulare County; Patterson and Briggs were both from Fresno.
 This was critical, as 58% of the district's population was in Tulare County.

 Patterson and Briggs split the vote in Fresno County, allowing Nunes to win by a four-point margin over Patterson, his nearest competitor.
 Nunes won 46.5% of the vote in Tulare County and 28.1% of the vote in Fresno County.
 Nunes was also helped by a strong showing in the rural part of the district.
 He was endorsed by the California Farm Bureau and The Fresno Bee.
 The district was solidly Republican, and Nunes coasted to victory in November 2002.
 He was 29 years old.

 Nunes faced token Democratic opposition in 2004, 2006, and 2008.
 He ran unopposed in the 2010 general election.

 After the 2010 census, Nunes's district was renumbered the 22nd.
 It lost most of eastern Tulare County to the neighboring 23rd District, and now has a small plurality of Hispanic voters.
 Despite these changes, on paper it was no less Republican than its predecessor.
 Nunes was reelected with 62% of the vote in 2012, 72% in 2014, and 68% in 2016.

 During the 2014 election cycle Nunes received approximately $1.4 million in political action committee (PAC) contributions.
 During the 2016 election cycle, he received approximately $1.6 million in campaign contributions from PACs.

 In 2018, Nunes faced Democratic nominee Andrew Janz, a Fresno County prosecutor.
 Nunes defeated Janz with 53% of the vote to Janz's 47%, the closest race of Nunes's career.

 In 2020, Nunes received 56.5% of the vote in the primary.
 Nunes defeated Phil Arballo in the general election on November 3, 2020.

 In December 2021, Nunes resigned from the House, effective January 1, 2022, in order to join the Trump Media & Technology Group as chief executive officer.

 Committees and caucuses

 In 2015, Nunes became the Chairman of the House Permanent Select Committee on Intelligence.

+After joining the Ways and Means Committee in 2005, Nunes became Chairman of the Trade Subcommittee in 2013 and Republican Leader of the Health Subcommittee in 2021.

 As co-chair of the U.S.–Mexico Friendship Caucus, he and Democratic Whip Steny Hoyer met with President Felipe Calderón of Mexico in April 2012.

 Nunes was a member of the House Baltic Caucus and the U.S.-Japan Caucus.